The Golden Retriever Speaker

 This is a speaking-style profile, not a clinical assessment.
 Oompf can make it more accurate by analyzing real recordings for pace, fillers, structure, and confidence patterns.

-Use one clear close: “So the main thing is...”
+End with one clear close: 'So the main thing is...'
+That sentence is your anchor.

 Group-chat caption